gyzerok/relax.js/README.md

 Then, make a simple Store with just one action.

-**Note:** The return value for the data modification function have to be a boolean value which indicates whether Store changes event or not.
+**Note:** The return value for the data modification function have to be a boolean value which indicates whether Store emits change event or not.
 ```javascript
 // SomeStore.js